askonomm/orm/README.md

   protected static string $_table = "users";
   protected static string $_identifier = "id";

+  #[Column]
   public int $id;

+  #[Column]
   public string $name;

+  #[Column]
   public string $email;
 }
 ```

 And woalaa, you have an ORM mapping data classes to tables in the database all with full type support (works especially well with PHPStan).

 Note that the `$_identifier` should match the name of the primary key column, which in the above case is `id`, and the `$_table` should match the name of the database table, naturally.
-All other properties should represent the columns of the table (and also be nullable if the columns are nullable), these will be populated by the ORM automatically when querying data.
+The other properties here represent the columns of the table, these will be populated by the ORM automatically when querying data and have to have the `Column` attribute.

 ## Querying